-1979.
-For more information about NICE, including the suite of courses they deliver, their teaching faculty, requirements for admission into this course of study, and information about fees and student services, please visit NICE's website (https://nice.edu.au/).
+NICE has been developing Christian educators since 1979.
+It is the postgraduate studies arm of the Christian Education National (CEN) schools' network.
+For more information about NICE, including the suite of courses they deliver, their teaching faculty, requirements for admission into this course of study, and information about fees and student services, please visit www.nice.edu.au.